approachcircle/bluebird_interpreter/README.md

 <!-- markdownlint-disable MD033 -->
 # bluebird

-this is the repository that contains the source code for the bluebird interpreter.

-## what is it?

-bluebird is an interpreter written in C#, that only exists because i was bored (much like all of my other repositories.)
+this is the repository that contains the source code for the bluebird interpreter. bluebird is a custom command interpreter written in C#, that only exists because i was bored (much like all of my other repositories.)

 ## compiling